-4-Step Guide to Buying Property in Japan for Foreigners: Own a House in Japan
+A Comprehensive Guide to Buying Property in Japan for Foreigners: Own a House in Japan in 10 Steps

 Can foreigners buy property in Japan?